andiswazikhali/pat2-subtask1/README.md

 # pat2-subtask1
 Morse code is a communication system that represents letters, numbers and symbols using short and long signals.
-Research on c++ code, history ,usage and encoding systems

 ## Overview
 Morse code is a method of transmitting text information using sequences of dots(.) and dashes (-) to present letters, numbers and punctuation.